The most expensive college? The one you DO NOT graduate from!

 Only 48.5% of students graduate from the first college they attend.
 Nationally 33% will transfer.
 Others simply never complete a degree.
 Think about that for a second.
 48.5%.
 It is a pretty horrid success rate, not to mention a colossal waste of time and money.

 Why the poor success rates?
 Far too many begin the college search too late – often waiting until senior year.
 Happy accidents do occur, but frequently a late start results in poor colleges choices – bad matches.
 Assessing good match (fit) colleges takes time and effort and cannot be done by simply reviewing college rankings list.

 On way to mitigate the cost of higher education is to start early.
-Starting late does not leave enough time to properly research, analyze and carefully consider which colleges are good matches in three important areas – academically, socially and financially.
+Starting late does not leave enough time to properly research, analyze and carefully consider which colleges are good matches.

 When only 48.5% of students graduate from the first college they attend, one simple fact rings true – the most expensive college is the one you don’t graduate from.
 Families who work with a college admissions expert significantly increase these odds and student’s often graduate from 1st choice schools in 4 years or less.